carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   directory.
 Defaults to 0.
 This flag can be used to minimize a corpus.
 ``-minimize_crash``
   If 1, minimizes the provided crash input.
-  Use with -runs=N or -max_total_time=N to limit the number attempts.
+  Use with -runs=N or -max_total_time=N to limit the number of attempts.
 ``-reload``
   If set to 1 (the default), the corpus directory is re-read periodically to check for new inputs; this allows detection of new inputs that were discovered